siteslave/mydatepicker-th/README.md

 firstDayOfWeek and sunHighlight properties from the options.

 * new locale data can be added to [this](https://github.com/kekeh/mydatepicker/blob/master/src/my-date-picker/services/my-date-picker.locale.service.ts) file.
-If you want add a new locale create a pull request.
+If you want to add a new locale create a pull request.

 ### selDate attribute